captn3m0/cosmere-books/README.md

     ruby wor-reread.rb

 All the generated files will be saved with the filename `books/wok-reread.{epub|pdf|mobi|html}`.
 This generation might take a while because it contains a lot of images.
 It doesn't have the best possible index either, but is still pretty readable.

+## Extra

+If you'd like to see any other books covered here, please create an issue, or reach out to me: <https://captnemo.in/contact/>

 # LICENSE